Vacation: These are Europe's 5 largest tourist strongholds - Breaking Latest News

 read too

-How tour operators set prices behind the scenes – and what to look out for
+How tour operators make their prices behind the scenes – and what you should pay attention to

 5. Reykjavik, Iceland: 16.3 tourists per inhabitant